| The

 Science (a religion that teaches that diseases can be cured by spiritual

 means) and psychoanalysis swept the U.S. and Europe, replacing hypnosis.
+In 1880, the

 daughter (known in case histories as Anna O) a patient of Dr. Joseph